 Path of the Eclipse Shadow

-Regions that saw, at least, a partial eclipse: South/East Europe, Much of Asia, North/East Africa, Pacific, Indian Ocean.
+Regions that saw, at least, a partial eclipse: South/East Europe, Asia, North/East Africa, Pacific, Indian Ocean.

 Eclipse Shadow Path